 - In a medium bowl whisk together the brown sugar, garlic powder, onion powder, smoked paprika, cumin, salt, pepper and cayenne.

 - Evenly season the pork with the seasoning mixture and use your hands to massage the rub into all sides of the meat.

 - OPTIONAL: Wrap in plastic wrap, place in the refrigerator and chill for 2-12 hours.

 - When ready to cook, pour the broth, vinegar, and worcestershire sauce in the bottom of your slow cooker and stir to combine.

 - Place the pork into the slow cooker, cover and cook on low for 10-12 hours until fork tender and falling apart.
-Serve immediately with buns and bbq sauce if desired.
+Remove the pork to a large plate, tent with foil and allow the pork to sit for 10 minutes.
+Shred the pork and serve with buns and bbq sauce if desired.
 Store leftovers in the refrigerator for up to 4 days.

 - Season the pork as directed above, and chill if desired.